RFM Installation | ![]() | ![]() |

 The provided makefile uses a specific compiler (gfortran) and compilation switches (-fbounds-check -Wall), and you'll probably have your own preferences, in which case edit the relevant lines in the makefile

-# 'makefile' for RFM created by IDL program make.pro # To create/update RFM executable: just type 'make' # To clean up (by deleting all .o,.mod files): type 'make clean' # Edit next 2 lines to change compiler and options F90 = gfortran FLAGS = -fbounds-check -Wall # if you don't need any flags, just change to: FLAGS = # change anything beyond this point and you're on your own! ...
+The Python program used to generate the makefile relies on a very specific code structure within each module so is unlikely to be of much use to anyone else, but if you're interested it's: make.py# 'makefile' for RFM created by Python program make.py # To create/update RFM executable: just type 'make' # To clean up (by deleting all .o,.mod files): type 'make clean' # Edit next 2 lines to change compiler and options F90 = gfortran FLAGS = -fbounds-check -Wall # if you don't need any flags, just change to: FLAGS = # change anything beyond this point and you're on your own! ...

-But of course it's up to you to decide how to represent this information in VIDHDR
+But of course it's up to you to decide how to represent this information in VIDHDRVIDHDR = '5.21_OXF_13'

 Any queries or reports on possible new bugs should be emailed to: anu.dudhia@physics.ox.ac.uk